SimonJackson24/AMSLPR/packages/models/README.md

 ## License

 These models are subject to the Hailo license terms and conditions.
-They are provided for use with the AMSLPR system only.
+They are provided for use with the VisiGate system only.